UP: FIR lodged against Raja Bhaiya's wife, 3 others for 'insulting dignity of woman' | Politics

 - India

-A case was lodged against the wife of former Uttar Pradesh minister and Jansatta Dal (Loktantrik) president Raghuraj Pratap Singh alias Raja Bhaiya and three people associated with a private television news channel here on Monday.
+A case has been lodged against the wife of former Uttar Pradesh minister and Jansatta Dal (Loktantrik) president Raghuraj Pratap Singh alias Raja Bhaiya and three people associated with a private television news channel here.

-The case of criminal conspiracy, defamation and insulting the dignity of a woman was filed against Raja Bhaiya's wife Bhanvi Kumari and the three others at the Hazratganj police station.
+The case of criminal conspiracy, defamation and insulting the dignity of a woman was filed against Raja Bhaiya's wife Bhanvi Kumari and the three others at the Hazratganj police station on Monday.

 On a complaint from Bhanvi Singh's sister Sadhvi Singh, the case was lodged under sections 500 (defamation), 509 (use of obscene or indecent words with intent to insult the dignity of a woman) and 120B (criminal conspiracy) of the Indian Penal Code.